Ceelog/phpdoc-en/src/ref/dir.md

 > operating has the same UID (owner) as the script that is being
 > executed.</span>

+**Caution**

+If the PHP interpreter has been built with ZTS (Zend Thread Safety) enabled, any changes to the current directory made through <span class="function">chdir</span> will be invisible to the operating system.
+All built-in PHP functions will still respect the change in current directory; but external library functions called using
+<a href="/book/ffi.html" class="link">FFI</a> will not.
+You can tell
+whether your copy of PHP was built with ZTS enabled using **php -i** or the built-in constant **`PHP_ZTS`**.

 ### See Also

 -   <span class="function">getcwd</span>